Komalnaseem147/Scrapper/Readme.md

 Copilot Scraper Project
 This project automates the process of logging into Microsoft Copilot, sending queries, and scraping the responses for further analysis.
-The responses are saved in both JSON and SQLite formats, and a Jupyter notebook is provided for data preprocessing.
+The responses are saved in both JSON and SQLite formats.

 Features
 Automated login to Copilot using Selenium with stealth and fake user agent